 Lists names of parameters that may be passed into an external circuit file.
-Each Parameters assignment must match a name or keyword in the external file or language.
+Each Parameters assignmententry must match a name or keyword in the external file or language.
 The list of Parameters can span several lines by using the word Parameters at the start of each line.
 The Parameters subparameter is optional, and the external circuit must operate with default settings without any Parameters assignments.

 Parameter passing is not supported in SPICE.
 VHDL-AMS and VHDL-A(MS) parameters are supported using "generic" names, and Verilog-AMS and Verilog-A(MS) parameters are supported using "parameter" names.
+IBIS-ISS parameters are supported for all IBIS-ISS parameters which are defined on the subcircuit definition line.